ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 Prerequsite:

 - Install [.NET Core runtime](https://dotnet.microsoft.com/en-us/download) either manually or [along with a RavenDB full version](embedded#setting-server-directory)
-  - .NET Core is available for Windows, Linux, macOS, and Docker.
   - Be sure that the RavenDB server [FrameworkVersion](../server/embedded#net-frameworkversion) definition matches the .NET Core version that you install.